jimbit-io/jimbit-io.github.io/about.md

 ## About
 👋 Hi, nice to meet you.
-I'm Jimmy van Ameyde, residing in the Netherlands and working as a freelancer under my company-name 'Jimbit'.
+I'm Jimmy van Ameyde, residing in the Netherlands and working as a freelancer under my company-name Jimbit.

 I've been working in IT for more than twenty years now, focussing more on the network side of things for over a little more than a decade.
 Within the IT landscape, I have a passion for (re-)designing IT infrastructure to fit modern standards.
 Doing this, I place high priority in its modularity, scalability and security, leveraging modern principles such as Zero-Trust and Infrastructure as Code while keeping things future-proof.

 Aside from implementing various IT solutions, I have also been the technical project lead for multiple migration projects; from on-premises datacenter(s) to cloud and vice-versa, as well as moving from a hosted IT partner solution to in-house IT and vice-versa.
+I enjoy documenting projects and drawing current and future situations such as layer 1-2-3 network designs.

 Get my [curriculum vitae]({{ site.url }}/assets/files/JimmyvanAmeyde-CurriculumVitae-NoPrivateData.pdf) directly, last updated Jan.
 2023.